4 ways to make the most of your week in Miami

-From a photography appreciation night to a fun fair, there's plenty to enjoy in Miami this week.
+From a rooftop concert to a Fourth of July party, there's plenty to enjoy in Miami this week.
 Read on for a rundown of ideas for how to fill your calendar.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.